SynaBun / Documentation

 • 100+ REST API endpoints — full HTTP API for external integrations and the Neural Interface

-• 7 Claude Code hooks — lifecycle hooks for automated memory capture, user learning, and context management (SessionStart, UserPromptSubmit, PreCompact, Stop, PreToolUse, PostToolUse x2)
+• 7 Claude Code hooks — lifecycle hooks for automated memory capture, user learning (5 binding directives), and context management (SessionStart, UserPromptSubmit, PreCompact, Stop, PreToolUse, PostToolUse x2)

 • Local embeddings by default — Transformers.js (all-MiniLM-L6-v2, 384 dimensions) with zero configuration, plus 12+ optional cloud providers